 Gum Disease (Periodontal Disease)

-Gum disease is one of the most common conditions in older adults.
+Gum disease is one of the most common dental conditions in older adults.
 It often progresses quietly and may cause:

 - Bleeding or swollen gums